Monday, November 19, 2012

 5. Sift icing sugar over the piped batter.
 Let it rest for 30 seconds and sift more icing sugar over.
 Be generous.

-6. Place tray on the lowest deck and bake for 10 minutes. (bake 1 tray at one time) Cool sponge biscuit before use.
+6. Place tray on the lowest deck and bake for 10 minutes. (bake 1 tray at one time) Cool sponge biscuit before use. (if your oven has a hotter lower heat, put it higher instead of the lowest)

 7. Trim the ‘rectangle’ by removing the pointy end and the first and last finger.
 Fit the sponge finger slab into an 8 inch pan (removable base).
 Place the round piece in the center, trimming it to fit tightly.